-In February 2017, the Company sold 50% of Condor's annual production royalties at Chavin to Sandstorm for \$50,000.
-On termination of the Casapalca production royalty agreement, Sandstorm's interest at Chavin will convert to a 0.5% NSR.
+In February 2017, the Company sold a 50% interest in its annual production royalty at Chavin to Sandstorm for \$50,000.
+In November 2018, Casapalca terminated the production royalty agreement.
+On termination of the Casapalca production royalty agreement, Sandstorm's interest at Chavin converted to a 0.5% NSR.